 But data science and the job title data scientist are umbrella terms.
-The career path to a data scientist role may involve starting in an entry-level position, with the job title data scientist, and carrying that title throughout your career with different levels (e.g., I, II, III) or amendments (e.g., junior, senior, lead, managing) added.
+The career path to a data scientist role often involves starting in an entry-level position, with the job title data scientist or analyst, and carrying that title throughout your career with different levels (e.g., I, II, III) or amendments (e.g., junior, senior, lead, managing) added.

-However, you can also hold a variety of job titles throughout your data scientist career.
-For instance, you could start your career as a data analyst, progress to a data scientist, and then become a director of data science and, eventually, a chief information officer (CIO).
+However, you can also hold a variety of job titles throughout your career while still doing the job of a data scientist.
+For instance, you could start your career as a data analyst, progress to the title of data scientist, and then become a director of data science and, eventually, a chief information officer (CIO).

-There are also ways to specialize throughout a data science career by focusing on one area, and having this specialization can be a great advantage.
+There are also ways to specialize throughout a data science career by focusing on one area, and having a specialization can be a great advantage.

 “Become an expert in a specific domain or industry, such as finance, health care, or marketing,” says Vanja Djuric, associate professor of analytics at the University of Akron.
 “This can help you gain visibility and recognition for your contributions.”

-Regardless of your level of seniority, specialization, or job title, there is one step you can take that will always help you progress through your career: “Show the impact of your work by quantifying the results of your projects and presenting them to stakeholders,” says Djuric.
+Regardless of your level of seniority, specialization, or job title, there’s one step you can take that will always help you progress through your career: “Show the impact of your work by quantifying the results of your projects and presenting them to stakeholders,” says Djuric.

-This gives you visibility across your team, but it also shows your value and can give you leverage when it comes to making transitions, landing promotions, or seeking new employment.
+Not only will this give you visibility across your team, but it will also show your value to the company and can give you leverage when it comes to making transitions, landing promotions, or seeking new employment.